gitpan/Date-Calc-XS/README.txt

 take those into account.

-What's new in version 6.2:
+What's new in version 6.3:
 --------------------------

- +  Split the "Date::Calc" distribution into a pure-Perl and a C/XS part
+ +  Changed the definition of the "boolean" data type in ToolBox.h

 Copyright & License: